covjson/cookbook/what-is-a-coverage.md

 # What is a Coverage?

 [![Landsat 7 - ETM+ false color satellite image of London on September 13, 2002](images/london_etm_2002256_742.jpg)](http://landsat.visibleearth.nasa.gov/view.php?id=78669)
+*Landsat 7 - ETM+ false color satellite image of London on September 13*

 A coverage can be many things:
 - Satellite image